sebastiano123-c/DroneIno/README.md

 * 11.1V 3C LiPo battery (2200mAh or 3800mAh);
 * four 30A ESCs;
 * four brushless motors (around 1000KV).
+To build DroneIno I followed these [videos](https://www.youtube.com/watch?v=XFxqFQwRumc&list=PL0K4VDicBzsibZqfa42DVxC8CGCMB7G2G) explaining how to build the YMFC and I recommend you to do the same.

 <!-- <pre>
 CIRCUITAL SCHEMATIC HERE